michaelairola/michaelairola.github.io/_posts/2020-12-08-covid-death-analysis.md

 2. A large portion of this age group is in some sort of educational system.
 It may be possible that school environments (i.e. competition from classmates, bullying, etc.) contribute to far more suicides per year than its zoom-oriented counter part.

 For either of these assumptions, more data needs to be analyzed.
 Suicide rates and car accident fatality rates for 0-26 year olds would be helpful to look at.
-It would also be nice to know how affective zoom-learning is at improving the health of our youth, and whether that improved bump is worth the (eleged) lack of knowledge gained.
+It would also be nice to know how affective zoom-learning is at improving the health of our youth, and whether that improved bump is worth the (alleged) lack of knowledge gained.

 The most interesting thing I see from this chart though, is the skew towards younger ages compared to the initial COVID-19 death chart.
 It appears that there are a lot of excess deaths that are not in the same age group as the COVID-19 deaths.